 Exploring the Linkages between Fertility and Climate in Low Fertility Contexts: Parity Transitions in Select Eastern European and Central Asian Countries

-Kathryn Grace , University of Minnesota, Twin Cities
+Kathryn Grace , University of Minnesota

 Sunnee Billingsley, Stockholm University